Data types

 • signal (str or array_like (1D, 2D) or scalar) – The signal values.

-• noise (str or array_like (1D, 2D) or scalar, optional) – The noise values, default is None.
+• noise (str or array_like (1D, 2D) or scalar, optional) – The noise values, default is NULL.

 • n_pol (int, optional) – Number of polarizations.
 Defaults to 1.